Wind River Alpine Lakes Traverse

 WEATHER & ALTITUDE NOTES

-- Acclimatization tips: Spend a day at altitude if possible
+- Acclimatization tips: Spend a day in Pinedale or at higher altitude before the trek

 ---